qyh2499/qyh2499/README.md

-- 👋 Hi, I’m @qyh2499
+- 👋 Hi, I’m @qyh2499.
+- 👀 I’m interested:
-- 👀 I’m interested in Finance and Technology
+- Finance and Technology
 - 🌱 I’m currently learning at University of Waterloo
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...